Weezer (Red Album): Writing and composition

 The album's deluxe edition featured four bonus tracks.
 "Pig" leaked as a demo in early 2007, this song details the life of a pig including playing in the mud as a piglet, falling in love, getting married, raising children and eventually being slaughtered.
-The final version of the track appears on the deluxe edition of the Weezer album.
-"King" is the last song on the deluxe edition of the Weezer album and is sung by Scott Shriner.
-In the liner notes for the deluxe edition Scott says that the song was not being voted by the rest of the band but was one of his favorite tracks from the demos Rivers played for the band.
-One day Scott called up Rivers and demanded the band add the song on the album, Rivers responded by saying that if he [Scott] wanted the song so bad he should sing it, and so he did.
+The final track that appears on the deluxe edition, "King", is sung by Shriner.
+In the liner notes for the deluxe edition, Shriner says that the song was not being voted by the rest of the band but was one of his favorite tracks from the demos Cuomo played for the band.
+One day Shriner called up Cuomo and demanded the band add the song on the album, Cuomo responded by saying that if Shriner wanted the song so bad he should sing it, and so he did.
 The song apparently took the longest to record and perfect, taking three weeks.

 Artwork

 The album's cover debuted on Spinner.com on April 21, 2008.
-It features the band members Brian Bell, Patrick Wilson, Rivers Cuomo and Scott Shriner in various outfits standing left to right in front of a red backdrop, and is in a manner similar to their debut and 2001 album.
+It features the band members Bell, Wilson, Cuomo and Shriner standing left to right in various outfits in front of a red backdrop, and is in a manner similar to their debut and 2001 albums.
 The cover was photographed by Sean Murphy.
 Pitchfork writer Amy Phillips compared the cover to the Village People saying, "Meet the new Village People: The Bartender, the Professor, the Cowboy, and the Biker."
 The cover received mixed reactions from fans wondering if the cover was a hoax.
 The cover was reconfirmed by the band's publicist Jim Merlis, "Yes, that's absolutely the cover.
 It's what they chose.
 They looked at a bunch of mockups, and that's the one they decided to go with.
 It's not a joke."

-From a Buzznet.com interview with Scott Shriner:
+From a Buzznet.com interview with Shriner: